jurrehageman/crash_course/short/chemical_calculations.md

 # Basics of chemical calculations

 ## Prerequisite knowledge
-We assume that you have prerequisite knowledge about basic chemistry and are familiar with concenpts such as the [periodic table of elements](https://en.wikipedia.org/wiki/Periodic_table).
-We also assume that you are familiar with basic chemical calculations but as a reminder we will repeat some of the most important basics below:
+We assume that you have prerequisite knowledge about basic chemistry and are familiar with concepts such as the [periodic table of elements](https://en.wikipedia.org/wiki/Periodic_table).
+We also assume that you are familiar with basic chemical calculations, but as a reminder we will repeat some of the most important basics below:

-## Avogadro constant
+## Avogadro's constant
-The Avogadro constant is a numeric value expressed as a dimensionless number that represents the number of particles that are contained in one mole:
+The Avogadro constant is a numeric value expressed as a dimensionless number that represents the number of particles that are contained in __one mole__:

 $Avogadro\ constant = 6.02214076 \cdot 10^{23}$

 ## Molecular weight
-The molecular weight of a molecule can be calculated by adding up the atomic mass of the individual atoms.
+The molecular weight $(Mw)$ of an atom has the unit __gram/mol__, and actually represents the weight of $6.02214076 \cdot 10^{23}$ particles of a specific atom.
+The molecular weight of a molecule can be calculated by adding up the atomic mass of the individual atoms within this molecule.
 For example, water ($H_2O$) contains two hydrogen atoms and 1 oxygen atom.
-The molecular weigth can be calculated as $2 * 1.008 + 15.999 =  18.015\ g/mol$.
-The unit is g/mol.
+The molecular weight can be calculated as $2 * 1.008 + 15.999 =  18.015\ g/mol$.

 ## From mass to mole
 You can convert mass to mole using the following formula: